frederic-perez/AmE-dictionary/data/dictionary.md

 __Cincy__ Cincinnati?
 __cinder__
 __cinder-block town__
+__Cinderella__ _n_ One that unexpectedly achieves recognition or success after a period of obscurity and neglect.
 __cinephile__ :mega:
 __cineplex__ _Sequels ruled the cineplex this weekend._
 __cipher<sup>1</sup>__ _n_ __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ _idiom_ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0).